Join the Global Breast Cancer Movement

 Cumulative Risk

-The sum of a person's risk for a disease.
-It may estimate a person’s risk up to a chosen age or have no age limit.
-For example, the lifetime risk of breast cancer for all ages of women is about 1 in 8 (or about 12 percent).
-This means that for every 8 women, one (or about 12 percent) will be diagnosed with breast cancer during her lifetime (up to any age).
+The sum of a person’s chances of developing a disease (such as breast cancer) over the course of a lifetime.
+For example, the cumulative (lifetime) risk of breast cancer for women is about 1 in 8 (or about 12 percent).
+This means for every 8 women, one will be diagnosed with breast cancer during her lifetime.

 Cyst